 Figure B.2.2.3.2.
-Top view of test set-up when the display is rotated ± 15 degrees.
+Top view of test set-up when the display is rotated ± 30 degrees.
 The + rotation is defined clockwise.

 Figure B.2.2.3.3.
-Side view of the test set-up when the display is tilted $\pm 15^{\circ}$ backwards.
+Side view of the test set-up when the display is tilted $+30^{\circ}$ backwards.
+The + tilt is defined backwards.

-The luminance uniformity for angular dependence shall be calculated as follows: In landscape mode, for the horizontal direction, (turned around the vertical axis) measurement presented in Table B.2.2.3.1 (test step 2 and 3).
+The luminance uniformity for angular dependence shall be calculated as follows: In landscape mode, for the horizontal direction (turned around the vertical axis) measurement presented in Table B.2.2.3.1 (test step 2 and 3).
 A ratio between the measured luminances shall be calculated.
 This ratio, or its inverse if it has a higher value, shall be reported as the requested L{max} to L{min} luminance uniformity in mandate 1.
-The requirement is on the mean value of the two ratios +15° and -15°.
+The requirement is on the mean value of the two ratios $+30^{\circ}$ and -30° .
 The result shall be presented to 2 decimal places.